 Get ready to come on down as we replicate some popular game shows- Camp Henry style!

 Be prepared to get creative and work on a variety of fun projects to take home.

 The mystery you love to solve again and again is even more exciting with a Camp Henry twist.
 In this game, participants must find out who is responsible for stealing the s'more supplies by completing challenges and receiving clues.
 The prize of the winning group will be revealed to you.

 - Human Hungry Hippos

-Just like the board game, participants are harnessed up to bungee cord and become the 'hungry hippos'.
-They rce towards the center of the play area trying to retrieve as many pieces of food as possible.
+Just like the board game, participants are harnessed up to bungee cords and become the 'hungry hippos'.
+They race towards the center of the play area trying to retrieve as many pieces of food as possible.

 - Service Projects

 One unique way to get connected to camp is to plan a service project day.
 Whether it is a full day of work or combining it with other camp programs, service project teams help create the high quality of excellence we are striving for.
 Community service hours can be given upon request.

 - Team Sports

 Enjoy your favorite team sport on beautiful Camp Henry grounds.
 We have sand volleyball, soccer, basketball, kickball and so much more!